iceberg12/Udacity_selfDrivingCarP4/writeup_template.md

 ### Discussion

-#### Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### Discuss problems in implementation of this project.
+Where will it likely fail and how to make it more robust?

 The most important point to make the whole project good is the lane detection, and lane memory.